-- The supervisor should have a minimum of 2 years clinical experience post qualification.
-This same time frame applies to those supervisors who shall be performing the tutor clinical assessments. - It is not enough to just have the supervisor's name printed in the logbook every week.
-There needs to be an accompanying weekly signature (so not just initials). - The logbook IS NOT to contain any patient identification, stickers, etc. - Students must enter details of scans in the logbook, it is not enough to just provide a cover letter and a token study period or so of logged studies. - Logbooks must reflect the depth and breadth of scanning in diverse areas to address clinical component of all the scanning courses. - For those students who have come from another academic institution and have just started now, students will be required to complete a cover sheet in lieu of the logged hours but are expected to be keeping a logbook for this study period. - This Supervisors cover letter IS NOT to be used in lieu of the logbook though for students who have been enrolled in the program from the beginning.
+- The supervisor should have a minimum of 2 years clinical experience post qualification. - It is not enough to just have the supervisor's name printed in the logbook.
+There needs to be an accompanying signature (so not just initials). - The logbook IS NOT to contain any patient identification, stickers, etc. - Students must enter details of the pathology in the logbook, it is not enough to just provide a cover letter and a token study period or so of logged studies. - For those students who have come from another academic institution and have just started now, students will be required to complete a cover sheet in lieu of the logged hours but are expected to be keeping a logbook for this study period. - This Supervisors cover letter IS NOT to be used in lieu of the logbook though for students who have been enrolled in the program from the beginning.